symbol/symbol-docs/source/guides/transaction/sending-multiple-transactions-together-with-aggregate-complete-transaction.rst

 Prerequisites
 *************

-- Finish :doc:`sending a TransferTransaction guide <sending-a-transfer-transaction>`
+- Finish :doc:`sending mosaics and messages between two accounts guide <sending-a-transfer-transaction>`
 - Have one :ref:`account with cat.currency <setup-getting-a-test-account>`

 **********************